Courses & Admission

 This aim is to enable the students to use this information in the evaluation of current public health issues, and analyze a public health problem and evaluate interventions and policy alternatives using the problem-solving methodology.
 The students would also know about different methods of health education and promotion and components of PHC in Pakistan.

-Child Health and Preventive Paediatrics Credit Hours-3
+Child Health and Preventive Paediatrics/Demography (Credit Hours-3)

 This course will improve and strengthen the knowledge and skills of students in the field of child health including social problems.
 The students will understand the basic concepts and principles of essential programme areas of child health, the role of governmental, private and international health agencies, research methods, policy formulation and programme evaluation in child health

-Communicable and Non-communicable Disease Control Credit Hours-3
+Communicable and Non-communicable Disease Control (Credit Hours-3)

 The aim of this course is to familiarize the students with the epidemiology of commonly occurring diseases in developing countries and their impact in endemic areas.
-It will mainly cover epidemiology of infectious diseases, some common non-communicable diseases, investigation of outbreaks, medical entomology, efficacy of vaccines, diagnostic laboratory techniques and control measures for selected communicable diseases.
+It will mainly cover epidemiology of infectious diseases, some common non-communicable diseases, investigation of outbreaks, medical entomology, efficacy of vaccines, diagnostic laboratory techniques and control measures for

 This will familiarize the students with the fundamentals of nutrition.
 The assessment of nutritional status, effects on growth and common nutrition problems will be discussed in greater detail.
 More over they will get an opportunity learn about the nutritional care of the mother, infant and young children.